bustoutsolutions/siesta/guide/observers/index.md

 }
 ```

-Note the pleasantly reactive flavor this code takes on — without the overhead of adopting full-on Reactive programming with captial R.
+Note the pleasantly reactive flavor this code takes on — without the overhead of adopting full-on Reactive programming with a captial R.

 (Aside: It would be the most natural thing in the world to wire a Siesta resource up as an RxSwift Sequence.
 Someone should do that.)